Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 Bleomycin responses vary, but most patients require at least 4 sessions spaced 3-4 weeks apart.
 Drying up of the wart indicates that the treatment is effective.

-The table below compares the recovery processes of the different office wart treatments that we just described.
+The table below compares the recovery processes of the different office wart treatments just described.

 Wart Removal Procedure | Usual Pain Level | Recovery Time and Post-Treatment Activity Limitations | Aftercare Required of the Patient | Number of Treatments Expected |